eic/epic-prod/docs/RECO/24.10.1/index.md

                 45to135deg , Sub-directory or File Count:20
             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:220
-                3to50deg , Sub-directory or File Count:316
+                3to50deg , Sub-directory or File Count:317
-                45to135deg , Sub-directory or File Count:165
+                45to135deg , Sub-directory or File Count:424
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:45
+                3to50deg , Sub-directory or File Count:48
+                45to135deg , Sub-directory or File Count:48
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:35
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:93
+                3to50deg , Sub-directory or File Count:95
+                45to135deg , Sub-directory or File Count:96
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:24